-MetLife's third quarter earnings outpaced the Zacks Consensus
+MetLife's fourth quarter bottom line outperformed the Zacks

-were partially offset by slightly higher expenses and lower ROE.
+These were partially offset by higher expenses and a lower return

-potential to outperform the peer group, thereby justifying our
+MetLife's potential to outperform the peer group.
+However,

 Founded in 1868 and headquartered in New York, MetLife, Inc. is